Joan Little: Trial for murder

-Self Defense against Jailor
+Self defense against jailor

 Nearly three months later, before dawn on August 27, 1974, a police officer delivering a drunken prisoner to the Beaufort County jail discovered the body of jailer Clarence Alligood, 62, on Joan Little's bunk, naked from the waist down.
 Alligood had suffered stab wounds to the temple and the heart area from an icepick.
 Semen was discovered on his leg.
 Little was missing.
 She turned herself in to North Carolina authorities more than one week later, and said that she had killed Alligood while defending herself against sexual assault.

-Clarence Alligood had a record of forcing female inmates to take part in sexual favors as payment for gifts he'd given them.
+Clarence Alligood had a record of forcing female inmates to take part in sexual favors as payment for gifts he had given them.
 Other inmates had previously stated that he had given them gifts in the form of snacks and magazines and expected to receive sexual favors.

-Since Little had fled from prison she was known as a fugitive and the police were therefore authorized to kill her on sight, so Little turned herself in at Raleigh.
+Having fled from prison, Little was known as a fugitive, and police were therefore authorized to kill her on sight.
+Little accordingly traveled to Raleigh to turn herself in.
 She was put on trial for murder and was facing the North Carolina gas chamber.
 She had found refuge in the home of an older black man from her community and had also received offers to seek refuge in other countries.